 A retail promotional calendar is a calendar outlining all of your important dates for your business such as product launches and seasonal holidays.

 Having a retail promotional calendar can make creating content faster, more effective, and relevant as well as making your business clear.
 No more days where you’ve missed out on an opportunity because you didn’t plan ahead or feel stumped on what content to push out.

 Social holidays are events which aren’t recognised public holidays but fun ones that are often popular on the internet.
 You may want to get involved with to increase your reach.
 For example, on Inspire Your Heart With Art Day, if you sell art prints or sculptures this would be a great opportunity to promote that on Twitter.
 Just don’t forget the related hashtag!

-Here’s my process for creating a retail promotional calendar:
+Here’s my process for creating a retail promotional calendar and my content calendar: